pingidentity/terraform-provider-pingone/docs/resources/application_flow_policy_assignment.md

 ### Required

-- `application_id` (String) The ID of the application to create the sign-on policy assignment for.
+- `application_id` (String) The ID of the application to create the flow policy assignment for.
 - `environment_id` (String) The ID of the environment to create the application flow policy assignment in.
 - `flow_policy_id` (String) The ID of the DaVinci flow policy to associate.